BC Studies is indexed in the Canadian Periodical Index, the BHA Index and is available online at bcstudies.com as well as in other online indexes.

 Housed at the University of British Columbia from its inception, BC Studies is a respected peer reviewed journal, an important publishing venue of original research from a diverse group of scholars, and a training ground for students.
 Through its focus on British Columbia, BC Studies provides a regional link between disciplines in the arts and social sciences, between larger analytical literatures and local archival collections, and between the scholarly community and passionate generalists.
 A typical issue contains four or five articles, twenty-five book reviews by authorities in the field, and a bibliography of books, articles, theses, and government publications on British Columbia.
 Articles are drawn from a number of fields including anthropology, archaeology, archival sciences, art, art history, demography, economics, education, First Nations and indigenous studies, gender studies, geography, history, linguistics, literature, museology, music, photography, political science, and sociology.

-BC Studies is currently co-edited by Leslie Robertson, a UBC anthropologist, and Paige Raibmon, a UBC historian.
+BC Studies is currently edited by Paige Raibmon, a UBC historian.

 In 1978, the journal’s first editors, Margaret Prang and Walter Young, recalled the circumstances of the founding of BC Studies:

 By the sixties it was clear that the gap left by the demise of the British Columbia Historical Quarterly was too large to ignore and growing larger.
 Not only were there more students of British Columbia’s history in need of a magazine to publish their research, but economists, political scientists, geographers and anthropologists were also concerned about the lack of a regional publication.